-1. Terms of Issue of Bond by Indian banks
+1. Terms of issue of bond

-To be eligible for inclusion in Tier II capital, terms of issue of the bonds as subordinated debt instruments should be in conformity with the following:
+To be eligible for inclusion in Tier - II Capital, terms of issue of the bonds as subordinated debt instruments should be in conformity with the following:

-i) Amount
+(a) Amount

 The amount of subordinated debt to be raised may be decided by the Board of Directors of the bank.